nickhandberg/Math-Language/README.md

 # Math-Language
-Mathematical language project for CSC-330 Group 2
+Group 2 implementation of mathematical language for CSC-330 project